 Do not miss out on the sculpture at the castle’s moat, which pays tribute to the ‘meter.’

-At the Montjuïc Castle in 1792, French geographer and astronomer Pierre-André Méchain had defined ‘meter’ as the new unit of measurement.
+At the Montjuïc Castle in 1792, French geographer and astronomer Pierre-André Méchain defined ‘meter’ as the new unit of measurement.

 National Art Museum of Catalonia